xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 ## Intra-Domain Operation
 ### Intra-Domain Routing and Forwarding

-The Converged SDN Transport is based on a fully programmable transport that satisfies the requirements described earlier.
+The Agile Metro is based on a fully programmable transport that satisfies the requirements described earlier.
 The foundation technology used in the transport design is Segment Routing (SR) with a MPLS based Data Plane in Phase 1 and a IPv6 based Data Plane (SRv6) in future.